 Colleges are communities and one vital part of this is eating together.

-We also have a Buttery (for breakfast, snacks, tea and coffee, sandwiches cakes etc) and a Bar, where a good number of student events take place (and there is Sky Sports there).
+We also have a Buttery (for breakfast, snacks, tea and coffee, sandwiches, cakes) and the Griffin bar, where many student events take place.